What do I do if my credit card is declined at point-of-purchase?

 Why is the P-Card card issued to an individual’s name and not the department?

 Accountability.
 Charge card activity is traced to the individual cardholder/ credit card number.
 This is why it is so important for cardholders NOT to share their card information or allow anyone else to use their card, and always secure their card information.

 Does the number on the P-Card tie to the budget number?

 Yes.
 Upon entering the P-Card Program, each department will provide a default budget to pay the charges made with the card.
-Bank of America issues credit cards/ numbers.
+Wells Fargo issues credit cards/ numbers.
 The embossed credit card number will not reflect the actual departmental budget number.
 When processing the charges, the Proxy may change the budget to a different departmental budget for any charge as required.
 Should the default budget need to be changed, the cardholder or proxy can contact the P-Card Administrator to make that change.

 What is the transaction limit and can a department set a higher limit?

 See Cardholder Transaction Limits.
 If your department wishes to set a higher or lower limit for your department, your Dean/Director/Department Head should send the request, in writing to the P-Card Administrator.

 Is the card to be used locally?